 • SNG 2110.
 Commercial Songwriting I: This is the practical application and technique of the working songwriter.
 Students will study fundamentals of melody, lyrics, “hooks,” points of view and song logic.
 Students will also cover solo writing as well as the concept of collaboration.

 • SNG 3120.
-Lyric Writing: A study of lyric writing.
+Lyric Writing: A study of commercial lyric writing.
 Historical masters of composition and lyric writing will be analyzed.
 Students will learn title/concept development and write lyrics based on selected readings.

 • SNG 4015.
 Songwriting Senior Capstone: This course is a culminating experience in the major, which also addresses the goals for the Senior Capstone as defined in the course description for BEL 4015.
 These goals include reflection on the students’ whole educational experiences and on their transition from the university setting to post-graduation.